strapi/strapi/docs/3.x.x/en/guides/graphql.md

   published: Boolean
 }

-type Query {
+// Queries to retrieve one or multiple posts. type Query {
   posts(sort: String, limit: Int, start: Int, where: JSON): [Post] post(id: String!): Post
 }

+// Mutations to create, update or delete a post. type Mutation {
+  createProduct(input: createProductInput): createProductPayload!
+  updateProduct(input: updateProductInput): updateProductPayload!
+  deleteProduct(input: deleteProductInput): deleteProductPayload!
+}
 ```

-The query will use the generated controller's actions as resolvers.
-It means that the `posts` query will execute the `Post.find` action and the `post` query will use the `Post.findOne` action.
+The queries and mutations will use the generated controller's actions as resolvers.
+It means that the `posts` query will execute the `Post.find` action, the `post` query will use the `Post.findOne` action and the `createProduct` mutation will use the `Post.create` action, etc.

 ## Customise the GraphQL schema